mirkonz/obs-smart-gamma/README.md

 ### Packaging
 - macOS: the install step already emits `smart-gamma.pkg`; wrap it in a DMG with `scripts/create-dmg.sh "<install-prefix>" dist/smart-gamma-macos.dmg` if desired.
-- Windows: releases now ship a `smart-gamma-<version>-windows-x64.exe` installer.
-Generate the same installer locally by running `powershell ./scripts/create-windows-installer.ps1 -SourceDir dist/windows-x64 -OutputExe dist/smart-gamma-windows.exe`.
+- Windows: install [NSIS](https://nsis.sourceforge.io/Download) (so `makensis` is on `PATH`) and run `powershell ./scripts/create-windows-installer.ps1 -SourceDir dist/windows-x64 -OutputExe dist/smart-gamma-windows.exe -ProductVersion <semver>`.
+The script feeds the payload to NSIS, which emits a standard wizard that defaults to `%ProgramData%/obs-studio/plugins/smart-gamma` and offers a directory picker + uninstaller entry.
 - Any platform: `scripts/package.sh <build-dir> <platform-tag> [output-dir]` zips an install tree (e.g., `scripts/package.sh build_x86_64 linux-x86_64 dist`).

 ## Testing Checklist